ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/niomi-smart-eat-smart-book.markdown

 section1-content: "<p>Niomi's food is for everyone.
 Like her recently launched snacking\
   \ service for the health conscious, Sourced-box, she focuses on natural food, using\
   \ everyday ingredients that will work wonders on your well-being.
 And all her recipes\
-  \ are simple to make and can fit into your daily life.</p>\r\n<p>Niomi's food is\
+  \ are simple to make and can fit into your daily life.</p>\n<p>Niomi's food is for\
-  \ for everyone.
+  \ everyone.
 Like her recently launched snacking service for the health conscious,\
   \ Sourced-box, she focuses on natural food, using everyday ingredients that will\
   \ work wonders on your well-being.
 And all her recipes are simple to make and can\
-  \ fit into your daily life.</p>\r\n<p>Enter the form below for a chance to win Niomi's\
+  \ fit into your daily life.</p>\n<p>Enter the form below for a chance to win Niomi's\
-  \ book and start baking and cooking delicious recipes now!</p>"
+  \ book and start baking and cooking delicious recipes now!</p>\n"
 entry-title: "Win Niomi Smart 'Eat Smart' book!"
-entry-content: "Enter the draw to win Niomi Smart 'Eat Smart' book by completing the\
+entry-content: "<p>Enter the draw to win Niomi Smart 'Eat Smart' book by completing\
-  \ form below before 23:59 on 25th of December 2018."
+  \ the form below before 23:59 on 25th of December 2018.</p>\n"
 has-winner: false
 prize-description: "Niomi Smart 'Eat Smart' book!"
 special-conditions: "Multiple entries are allowed up to one every day."